MotleyCoderDev/wasm2brs/README.md

 - NaN value bit patterns are not represented
 - Loading and storing (or reinterpreting) Float/Double (also called f32/f64) to i32/i64 and back may lose precision / bits
 - Any Float/Double with an exponent of 0 (denormalized) is treated as 0 when loaded
-- Long jumps and exceptions are not yet supported (header `setjmp.h` does not exist)
+- Long jumps and exceptions are not yet supported (header `setjmp.h` does not exist, but we provide a stub that aborts)
+- BrightScript files cannot exceed 2MB and must be broken up
+  - Results in `Error loading file. (compile error &hb9) in pkg:/source/test.brs(NaN)`
+  - Files are broken up automatically by wasm2brs via adding a number to the end (e.g. main.brs, main1.brs, main2.brs...)
+- BrightScript debugger will wrap line numbers beyond 65536 (overflow)
+  - Files are broken up automatically by wasm2brs so they don't exceed 65536, in the same way as the 2MB limit
 - For the following BrightScript errors, optimizing (O4 or Oz) helps alleviate the issues:
   - BrightScript has an internal limit on the number of `If`/`Else If` blocks in a function
     - Results in `Internal limit size exceeded. (compile error &hae) in pkg:/source/test.brs(...)`
     - By observation, allowed to have maximum 279 blocks for the first group, and then maximum 25 blocks for subsequent groups
     - The last `Else` clause does not contribute to this limit
     - No limit on how many groups
   - BrightScript has an internal limit of 253 variables in a function including function parameters
     - Results in `Variable table size exceeded. (compile error &hb0)`
   - BrightScript has an internal limit of 256 goto labels in a function
     - Results in `Label/Line Not Found. (compile error &h0e) in pkg:/source/test.brs(NaN)'label256'`
     - A function can actually have more than 256 labels, but any attempts to goto labels beyond 256 will fail with the above error
     - BrightScript compilation becomes exponentially slower with the number of labels in a function (beyond 10000 will hard lock the device)
-- BrightScript files cannot exceed 2MB and must be broken up
-  - Results in `Error loading file. (compile error &hb9) in pkg:/source/test.brs(NaN)`
-- BrightScript debugger will wrap line numbers beyond 65536 (overflow)

 # WASI limitations
-- Environment variables, command line arguments, and stdout/stderr/stdin strings only currently support ASCII strings
+- Environment variables, command line arguments, and stdout/stderr/stdin strings always in UTF8 encoding

 # API
 `Function external_append_stdin(bytesOrString as Dynamic) as Void`